 14.4.
 Making a Claim

 You will need to complete the form Cerfa 11162-3 Demande de Remboursement des Frais de Transports (S3140), which you should send to your health authority, together with the transport medical prescription or, where it applies, the request for authorisation from the health authority.

-Alternatively, since 2019 you can make a claim on-line at Mes remboursements simplifiés (MRS).
+Alternatively, you can make a claim on-line at Mes remboursements simplifiés (MRS).

-A video on the click provides a demonstration of how to make the claim.
+A video on this website shows how to make the claim.

 If you have a complementary health policy then, depending on the terms of the policy, the balance of these costs may be covered by your mutuelle, to whom you should make application.

 Next: Dental Treatment

 The Guides to France are published for general information only.